aegnx/ramsay/README.md

 pip install pyinstaller
 pyinstaller --onefile ramsay.py
 ```
+you may have to manage venvs on linux before doing so (pipx does all the work i think)

 then head into ``dist`` (``cd dist`` after you are done) and grab the binary

 on linux, just chmod it like so to make it executable